Panakkaran: Plot

 Bhuvana is a famous singer and she is in love with Vishwanathan, a leading business man.
 She gets pregnant before wedding but Vishwanathan wants it to be aborted.
 Bhuvana, who doesn't want to abort her child, decides to break up with Vishwanathan and she leaves with her brother Rao Bahadur without informing Vishwanathan.
 Bhuvana gives birth to a baby boy but Rao takes away the baby and gives it to Aarumugam, a drunkard asking him to kill the baby and lies to Bhuvana that the baby was a stillborn.
 Bhuvana leaves the hospital without informing anyone and even Rao Bahadur doesn't know her whereabouts.

 Meanwhile, Aarumugam decides to raise the baby on his own instead of killing it with the intention of making some money with the help of baby.
 He names the baby as Muthu.
 Muthu gets a job in a factory which is owned by Shankar, who happens to be the son of Vishwanathann and Pushpa.
 It is shown that Vishwanathann leads an unhappy life with his wife Pushpa in an estate.
 He feels guilty about his betrayal to Bhuvana thinking she is dead and Rao Bahadur uses this opportunity to make some money out of it.

 Muthu understands that workers are not paid properly in Shankar's factory and decides to fight against it which angers Shankar and Rao Bahadur.
 Latha, who happens to be Rao Bahadur's only daughter falls in love with Muthu without knowing his true identity.
 One day, Muthu breaks the liquor bottles as Aarumugam buy dozens of alcohol bottles in Muthu's first salary.
 Aarumugam gets furious seeing this and reveals that Muthu is an orphan which makes Muthu worry and he leaves Aarumugam's home.
 Later Shankar transfers Muthu to work in his estate present at Ooty with the plan of killing him.
 Muthu meets Vishwanathan in the estate and gets into his good books.
-During a function, Saranraj plans to kill Muthu but accidentally Vishwanathan gets hurt and is in need of a rare blood group for surgery.
+During a function, Shankar plans to kill Muthu but accidentally Vishwanathan gets hurt and is in need of a rare blood group for surgery.
 Now it is revealed that Bhuvana is alive and she stays in an ashram.
 Seeing the advertisement for blood requirement, she comes forward to save Vishwanathan.
 On the way, Shankar and Rao Bahadur tries to kill her so that Vishwanathan will also die.
 But Muthu saves her.
 Now it is revealed that Muthu is the son of Bhuvana and they are united.
 Vishwanatan is saved and he marries Bhuvana with the consent of Pushpa.